-My new book is out this week (you can click here for a look inside) and of course it has me thinking a lot about how we change on the job.
-One question my clients ask me the most is about how to support their teams to improve.
-I tell them the answer I give them is that a huge factor in whether people can improve at work is whether their leaders are expanders or compressors.
+My first book Changing on the Job, addresses a question clients often ask me about – how to support their teams to improve.
+The answer I give them is that a huge factor in whether people can improve at work is whether their leaders are expanders or compressors.

 You’ll probably recognise this distinction.
 Expanding leaders push you to be better than you knew you could be, urge you to take on new challenges, and then support you if you fall down because the challenge was slightly bigger than you were ready to handle.
 You think more clearly in their presence, and you find yourself filled with possibilities because their perspective adds to and expands yours.
 These leaders make you bigger.